BcnBitcoinOnly/bitcoin-basecamp/README.md

 # fresh-linux
-Firsts steps for a fresh new installation of some Linux distros
+Firsts steps for a fresh new installation of some UNIX distributions.

-## Install from Discover
-UFW
-Git Cola